India Facts For Kids

 If you include hominids (which are humans and their fossil ancestors) and including Homo Erectus, which are an extinct form of human, then evidence of life can be from around 500,000 years ago.

 By 2500 BC, the Indus Valley civilization had developed round the Indus River (now in Pakistan) trading in crops grown on the fertile river plains.

 It was a powerful region and larger than any other ancient empires, including Egypt.

 Population of India

 The population on Earth in 2013 was 7.125 billion of which 1.27 billion people live in India.
-United States has about 316.1 million and that makes India a highly populated country.
+The United States has about 316.1 million people, which makes India a highly-populated country.